Copenhagen November 25-26, 2025

 Appetiser for ASCEND

-Join us at DTU Skylab, 24 Nov for Appetiser for ASCEND - the official pre-conference event.
+Join us at DTU, 24 Nov for Appetiser for ASCEND - the official pre-conference event.

 At the event, Hello Tomorrow will launch the ASCEND pre-conference report, with commentary from Breakthrough Energy, Novo Nordisk Foundation (TBC), Danish Ministry of Science & Higher Education (TBC) and the Information Technology and Innovation Foundation.